 HIL Validation & Bench Setup

-Used CANoe and HIL environments for scenario simulation, CAN bus debugging, and pre-release validation.
+Utilized CANoe and HIL environments for scenario simulation, CAN bus debugging, and pre-release validation.

 Remote Testing Infrastructure